Uitware/locreg/README.md

   locreg-version: "0.1.0"
   test: "test"

-# By default, loccreg test all resources as managed-by: locreg
+# By default, locreg tags all resources as managed-by: locreg
-# If you want to disable tags which we do not recommend, you can set it to false like in example below
+# If you want to turn off the tags (which is not recommended), you can set it to `false`` like in example below
+#tags: false

 ```